jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 If an operation takes parameters, they have to be passed as URL Query string.

-The API gateway requires SiGV4 authentication ('AWS_IAM' authorizer) so you must present valid STS credentials to get access.
+The API gateway requires SiGV4 authentication (`AWS_IAM` authorizer) so you must present valid STS credentials to get access.
 Using a tool like '[awscurl](https://github.com/okigan/awscurl)' (version 0.17 is known to work) can simplify this process or other AWS SDK managing as well with this kind of authentication.